Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: A Dynamical System Perspective for Oversmoothing

 \begin{lemma} Let $f$ be an operator with Lipschitz constant $\|f\|_{\mathrm{Lip}} < 1$.
 Then, for any initial condition $x_0$, iteration $x^{(\ell+1)} = f(x^{(\ell)})$ converges linearly to the unique fixed point of $f$. \end{lemma}

-For GNN architectures with standard activations (e.g., ReLU), the iterative layer map $f$ is typically contractive, causing the representations to converge toward the zero vector ~\citep{arroyo2025vanishinggradientsoversmoothingoversquashing}: making oversmoothing inevitable under contractivity.
+For GNN architectures with standard activations (e.g. ReLU) oversmoothing can be seen as a contractivity issue~\citep{arroyo2025vanishinggradientsoversmoothingoversquashing}: the iterative layer map $f$ causes the representations to converge toward the zero vector, making oversmoothing inevitable under contractivity.
 This suggests a natural question: what happens if we break contractivity?
 Without the guaranty of a unique attractor, the system may admit multiple fixed points that can be non-trivial.
 Indeed, we will show that equipped with suitable activation functions, the homogeneous fixed point of the GNN can be destabilized and create new stable attractors that encode meaningful information about the graph topology.
 This perspective reframes oversmoothing as a problem of \emph{stability engineering}, which will be examined through the lens of bifurcation theory.